At least 24 shot, 5 killed in West Texas rampage, official says; suspect dead

 Fawcett said authorities responded quickly and when police pulled out their rifles and vests he knew that "this is not a drive-by.
 This is something else, this is something bigger."

-President Trump has been briefed on the shooting and the White House is monitoring the situation, White House Press Secretary Stephanie Grisham said.
+President Trump was briefed on the shooting and the White House is monitoring the situation, White House Press Secretary Stephanie Grisham said.

 Justice Department spokesman Kerri Kupec tweeted that Attorney General William Barr was monitoring the situation.